Boutique Shopping in Denver

-Neighborhood boutiques complement regional retail centers, offering one-of-a-kind gifts and plenty of service.
+Neighborhood boutiques complement regional retail centers, offering the latest fashions, elegant accessories, one-of-a-kind gifts and plenty of service.

 Cherry Creek Shopping Center always places among Denver’s top 10 attractions, but it isn’t the only retail game in town.
-A respectable number of unique boutiques flourish within Denver’s oldest neighborhoods, adding spice to the standard fare served at regional shopping malls in all seven Metro Denver counties.
-Work your way through my favorites, starting in the core city and radiating outwards.
+A number of unique boutiques flourish in The Mile High City, adding spice to the standard fare offered at regional shopping malls in all seven Metro Denver counties.
+Work your way through these local favorites, starting Downtown and radiating outwards through some of Denver's oldest neighborhoods.
 Each has enough one-of-a-kind shopping opportunities to qualify as an outing, especially when combined with a little sightseeing and a quick meal at a nearby bistro.

-Then head to Larimer Square for one full block of distinctive shops houses in well-preserved historic buildings.
-At Cry Baby Ranch, 1421 Larimer Street, you'll find a young, hip version of the West, with gear in all price ranges that shares nothing more than a nostalgic country theme.
-Got $1,098?
-Pull on a pair of Liberty Boot Company's Sixties Cowgirl Boots, a knee-high expanse of smooth brown leather covered with hand stitched white flower cutouts.
-If $5 is more in line with your budget, consider a box of Cowboy Adhesive Bandages, 15 Texas size strips decorated with images of horseshoes and cactus.
+Next, head to Larimer Square for one full block of distinctive shops housed in well-preserved historic buildings.
+At Cry Baby Ranch, you'll find a young, hip version of the West, with gear in all price ranges that shares nothing more than a nostalgic country theme.
+Got $1,300?
+Pull on a pair of Liberty Boot Company's Sixties Cowgirl Boots, a knee-high expanse of smooth black leather covered with hand-stitched white flower cutouts.
+If $5 is more in line with your budget, consider a box of Cowboy Adhesive Bandages, 15 Texas-size strips decorated with images of horseshoes and cacti.
 It's easy to kill an hour or two browsing the books, furniture, hats, boots, t-shirts, accessories and clothing for men, women and children.
-Just being in the store makes me feel happy and a little bit wholesome.
+Just being in the store makes us feel happy and a little bit wholesome.

-Head to Highlands Square for a quaint spot that is overflowing with shopping options.
-Check out Strut, 3611 W 32nd Avenue, which carries shoes, shoes and more shoes.
-Its merchandise is targeted to the young artistic pioneers who can afford to pay several hundred dollars for the perfect imported ballet shoe, Mary Jane or knee-high boot.
+Head to Highlands Square, a quaint spot that's overflowing with shopping options, and check out Strut, which carries shoes, shoes and more shoes.
+Its merchandise is targeted to the young artistic pioneers who can afford to pay several hundred dollars for the perfect imported ballet flat, strappy wedge sandal or ankle bootie.

 South Pearl and South Gaylord

-If "Fashionista" is your middle name, you won't want to miss Barbara and Company, 1067 S. Gaylord.
-In Barbara and Company's airy 3,000-square-foot store they find one of Denver's best collections of well merchandised, feminine clothing.
-Lines are trendy and international - Cop-copine from France, Equestrian Pants, Burning Torch jackets and tops, Tsesay cashmere and Sarah Pacini's sexy Belgian knits.
-A couple of caveats: Leave your plastic at home or expect to become very good friends with the nice folks at American Express.
-Items in every shade of the rainbow line the walls of this cavernous store, but they're sized for trophy wives.
-Larger sizes do exist, but you'll have to dig through yards of size 0s and 2s to find them.
+If "Fashionista" is your middle name, you won't want to miss Barbara & Company.
+In Barbara & Company's airy, 3,000-square-foot store, you'll find one of Denver's best collections of well-merchandised, feminine clothing.
+Lines are trendy and international — funky patterns from Aventures des Toiles in Paris, pants from Equestrian Designs, Burning Torch jackets and tops, casual wear from Michael Stars and Sarah Pacini's sexy Belgian knits.
+Items in every shade of the rainbow line the walls of this cavernous store.

 Cherry Creek North

-The shops at Cherry Creek North are in a league of their own, which is why I've saved them for last.
-You'll need a full day to explore the boutiques that cover more than 20 city blocks.
-Start with MAX, at 264 Detroit St., for a tight selection of women's clothing, shoes, jewelry and purses from international designers.
-Look for Diane von Furstenberg, Jean-Paul Gaultier, Missoni, Prada, Stella McCartney and Miu Miu.
-Owner Max Martinez throws a mean party every year for glitterati who love to pose in his glamorous clothes.
-The store throws off the same tres chic vibe, with serious svelte mannequins wearing lots of short, tight black garments.
-If you're 20 and loaded, or just live the lifestyle, this place is for you.
+The shops at Cherry Creek North are in a league of their own.
+In fact, you'll need a full day to explore the boutiques that cover more than 20 city blocks.
+Start with MAX for a tight selection of women's clothing, shoes, jewelry and purses from international designers.
+Look for Dries Van Noten, Chloe, Isabel Marant, Nina Ricci, Proenza Schouler, Saint Laurent and Thakoon.
+Owner Max Martinez throws a mean party every year for the glitterati who love to pose in his glamorous clothes.
+The store throws off the same tres chic vibe, with seriously svelte mannequins wearing lots of short, tight black garments.

-Next stop is Lawrence Covell at 225 Steele Street.
-This Italian boutique is the main course, a little slice of paradiso in the core of trendy Cherry Creek North.
+Next stop is Lawrence Covell.
+This Italian boutique is the main course, a little slice of paradiso at the core of trendy Cherry Creek North.
 Cathy and Lawrence Covell have operated the men's and women's store for decades, raising their son on buying trips to the old country.
-Now he's running the store with them, stepping with ease into Lawry's Italian loafers.
+Now he's running the store with them, stepping with ease into his father's Italian loafers.
 Tailored jackets, trousers and skirts in the world's most luscious fabrics line the walls.
-Expect to pay for the luxury, but plan to wear the garments — and feel like Lauren Bacall and Bogey as you do - until the day you drop dead.
+Expect to pay for the luxury, but plan to wear the garments — and feel like Lauren Bacall and Bogey as you do — forever.

-For American designers and some classic European houses, visit Andrisen Morton Women at 270 St. Paul Street, and Andrisen Morton Men at 210 St. Paul Street.
-Dave Morton and Craig Andrisen had been outfitting Denver bankers and lawyers for years from their shop in the heart of downtown's Financial District when an opportunity came along.
-An aging Cherry Creek women's boutique was for sale, with a prime corner property and a clientele heavy on socialites.
-The new Andrisen Morton Women was born.
-A standalone men's store followed shortly thereafter.
-Loyal customers come for the deep selection of accessible designer lines - from Ralph Lauren to Armani and Versace - as well as the bridal department.
+For fine men's clothing from American designers and classic European houses, visit Andrisen Morton.
+Dave Morton and Craig Andrisen had been outfitting Denver bankers and lawyers for years from their shop in the heart of Downtown's Financial District when an opportunity came along to snag a storefront in posh Cherry Creek.
+Loyal customers come for the deep selection of accessible designer lines.